lestrrat-go/jwx/README.md

 Because I was writing the server side (and the client side for testing), I needed the *entire* JOSE toolset to properly implement my server, **and** they needed to be *flexible* enough to fulfill the entire spec that I was writing.

-So here's go-jwx.
+So here's `github.com/lestrrat-go/jwx`.
 This library is extensible, customizable, and hopefully well organized to the point that it is easy for you to slice and dice it.

 ## Notes for users of pre-1.0.0 release